ceejbot/fivebeans/README.md

-A straight and (nearly) complete [beanstalkd](http://kr.github.com/beanstalkd/) client for node.js, along with a more opinionated beanstalkd jobs worker & runner.
+A straightforward and (nearly) complete [beanstalkd](http://kr.github.com/beanstalkd/) client for node.js, along with a more opinionated beanstalkd jobs worker & runner.

 ## FiveBeansClient

 Heavily inspired by [node-beanstalk-client](https://github.com/benlund/node-beanstalk-client), which is a perfectly usable client but somewhat dusty.
-I wanted more complete support of the beanstalkd protocol in a project written in straight javascript.
+I wanted more complete support of the beanstalkd protocol in a project written in plain javascript.

 All client method names are the same case & spelling as the beanstalk text command, with hyphens replaced by underscore.
 The single exception is 'delete', which is called as "destroy()".